 The graph serves as a visual monitoring tool, as it displays various errors and metrics in the system.
 Click the ? icon on the left to show a legend of the graph to better understand what the icons mean in the graph.

-To display the metrics of a component in a sidebar, click on the component (for example, on an output).
+To display the metrics of a component in a sidebar, click on the component (for example, on an output), then select Metrics.

 - To open the related dashboards in Grafana, click .